 Besson Street Community Garden

-Multi-cultural garden
+Flora - Multi-cultural garden

 The garden consists of two main parts.
 Half of the site is a 'traditional' community nature area, with a meadow, a pond and a mixed native hedge along the fence.

-From closer to home, an unusual hybrid between the native common ragwort and silver ragwort, a common garden plant, was moved here from a development site on Adamsrill Road, where it was found by the Council’s nature conservation section.
+Closer to home, an unusual hybrid between the native common ragwort and silver ragwort, a common garden plant, was moved here from a development site on Adamsrill Road, where it was found by the Council’s nature conservation section.

 This wide range of plants of different origins ensures a year-round supply of nectar for local insects, with shrubs such as Buddleja officinalis (a close relative of the familiar B. davidii) flowering in winter.
-The garden also has conservation significance in that several species growing here are endangered in the wild.
-These include the Chilean wine-palm, Mexican strawberry-tree, and Canary spurge from the laurel forests of Madeira and the Canary Islands.

 Study centre